-- 7.490 The social care workers who register voluntarily currently incur a fee of £10 per annum.
-Given that there are 1,226 care workers currently registered, this equates to a gross cost of £12,260 per annum77. - 7.491 In addition, there is an opportunity cost to care workers associated with the registration process78.
+- 7.490 Social care workers who register voluntarily currently incur a fee of £10 per annum.
+There are currently 1,226 care workers who have chosen to register voluntarily.
+The cost to care workers of voluntary registration is, therefore, £12,260 per annum gross. - 7.491 In addition, there is an opportunity cost to care workers associated with the registration process.
 It is estimated to take a worker approximately 30 minutes to complete the application process.
-Based on an average hourly gross salary of £6.8079, this represents an estimated cost of approximately £4,200.
-Registration lasts for three years and so the opportunity cost per annum for those registrants who have voluntarily registered, is estimated to be £1,400. - 7.492 The total cost for care workers is, therefore, estimated to be £13,660 per annum.
+Based on an average hourly gross salary of £6.80, this represents an estimated cost of approximately £4,200.
+Registration lasts for three years and so the opportunity cost per annum for those registrants who have voluntarily registered, is estimated to be £1,400.

+7.492 The total cost for care workers is, therefore, estimated to be £13,660 per annum.